Is whitening safe?

 What are the side effects of whitening?

 Most whitening gel causes some degree of tooth sensitivity.
 The gel can cause sensitivity to cold/hot fluids and even air.
 This is normal and an expected side effect.
-We recommend rinsing with a fluoride mouth rinse before and after whitening to help alleviate some of the discomfort.
+We recommend rinsing with a fluoride mouth rinse after whitening to help alleviate some of the discomfort.
+You may also use a hydroxyapatite toothpaste to help relieve sensitivity.

 Is over-the-counter whitening effective?